AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 .. admonition:: In GNAT

-    In GNAT, with all warnings activated, it becomes even harder to ignore the result of a function, because unused variables will be flagged, so for example this code would not be valid:
+    In GNAT, with all warnings activated, it becomes even harder to ignore the result of a function, because unused variables will be flagged.
+For example, this code would not be valid:

+.. ??
+This example might be confusing since out parameters have not been covered.
+.. ??
+It would be better to show an example where the function's side effect is on
+.. ?? a non-local variable.
+Maybe for the next version of the course.

     .. code:: ada
         :class: ada-syntax-only